MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-106.md

 #### Computed styles are easier to see in high contrast mode

-In high contrast mode, in previous versions of Microsoft Edge, the expand and collapse buttons for computed styles didn't render correctly, in the **Computed** section of the **Styles** pane in the **Elements** tool.
+In high contrast mode, in previous versions of Microsoft Edge, the expand and collapse buttons for computed styles didn't render correctly, in the **Computed** tab in the **Elements** tool.
 In Microsoft Edge 106, this issue has been fixed.
 The expand and collapse buttons are now visible in high contrast mode:

 ![Computed styles in high contrast mode](./devtools-106-images/computed-styles-high-contrast-mode.png)
 <!-- If you want to recreate this image: